Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Summary and Conclusions

 \section{Summary and Conclusions}

-As we have seen, explicit Runge--Kutta methods that are conditionally energy stable for \emph{all} nonlinear autonomous semibounded problems are rare, but they do exist.
+As we have seen, explicit Runge-Kutta methods that are conditionally energy stable for \emph{all} nonlinear autonomous semibounded problems (with at least Lipschitz continuous right-hand sides) are rare, but they do exist.
 The existence of explicit energy stable methods for non-autonomous problems (even in the linear setting) is still an open question.
 Any explicit energy stable method for non-autonomous problems must be confluent, since otherwise it would need to be unconditionally stable (see Theorem~\ref{thm:Lipschitz-algebraic-stability}).
-Nevertheless, there is at least a second order accurate scheme that is energy stable for a restricted class of relevant problems (see Theorem~\ref{thm:probbaly-stable-scheme-1}).
+Nevertheless, there is at least a second order accurate scheme that is energy stable for a restricted class of relevant problems (see Proposition~\ref{pro:probbaly-stable-scheme-1}).

 For nonlinear autonomous problems, our analysis is based on the series expansion \eqref{eq:estimate-RK-trees} of the change in energy.
-Besides deriving necessary conditions, Proposition~\ref{prop:rk-2-3} and Remark~\ref{rem:rk-2-3} list sufficient conditions and approaches that can be used to create energy stable second and third order methods (see Theorem~\ref{thm:probably-stable-scheme} and Corollary~\ref{cor:stable-rk_3_5-Mathematica}).
+Besides deriving necessary conditions, Proposition~\ref{prop:rk-2-3} and Remark~\ref{rem:rk-2-3} list sufficient conditions and approaches that can be used to create energy stable second and third order methods (see Theorem~\ref{thm:probably-stable-scheme} and Example~\ref{ex:stable-rk_3_5-Mathematica}).
 This approach could also be used to construct methods that are energy stable for a particular problem, if one knows which elementary differentials of $f$ vanish.

 Some of our results seem at first glance surprising or counter-intuitive.
 A common intuition is that linear problems are \emph{easier} than nonlinear problems.
 But if explicit time dependence is allowed, the linear setting becomes much more challenging: notice that the derived necessary conditions for energy stability in this case are more restrictive than for autonomous nonlinear problems.
 In a similar vein, a \emph{particular} nonlinear ODE may be easier to deal with than even any linear autonomous ODE, as demonstrated by Theorem~\ref{thm:midpoint-stability} (showing unconditional stability for a specific nonlinear ODE and explicit RK method) and Theorem~\ref{thm:linear-blowup} (showing that no explicit RK method is unconditionally stable for any non-trivial linear problem).